 Date of Authorship for this Version

 Graetz, Michael J. and Warren, Alvin C. Jr., "Income Tax Discrimination and the Political and Economic Integration of Europe" (2006).
 Faculty Scholarship Series.
-Paper 1614.
+1614.